Carl Gershman: Social Democrats USA

 In a 2006 interview with the Australian Broadcasting Corporation, Gershman said, "I have to confess that, in my early youth, I was a kind of a social democrat of sorts; I'm now really a democrat; I'm non-partisan."
-From 1970–1974, Carl Gershman was a national leader of the Young People's Socialist League (YPSL), the youth section of the Socialist Party of America; he served as Vice Chairman, Co-Chairman, and then Chairman of YPSL.
+From 1970 to 1974, Carl Gershman was a national leader of the Young People's Socialist League (YPSL), the youth section of the Socialist Party of America; he served as Vice Chairman, Co-chairman, and then Chairman of YPSL.

 As YPSL's vice chairman in December 1972, he authored a 13-page, singly spaced, international-affairs document which called for the Castro regime in Cuba to stop funding guerrilla movements and to begin "loosening the bonds" of repression; the document was approved and an alternative document calling for the U.S. government to recognize Cuba's government was defeated.
 YPSL criticized the "new politics" led by George McGovern, which had lost 49 of 50 states to Richard Nixon in the 1972 election.

 At the Socialist Party USA convention in December 1972, Gershman introduced the international program, which was approved by a two to one vote; the losing alternative, proposed by Michael Harrington, called for an immediate withdrawal of U.S. forces from Vietnam, while the majority resolution called for a negotiated peace settlement.
 At the convention, the Socialist Party changed its name to Social Democrats USA (SDUSA) by a vote of 73 to 34.
 Harrington resigned from SDUSA and founded the Democratic Socialist Organizing Committee (DSOC) in 1973.
 In 1975, Gershman published a monograph on the foreign policy of the American labor movement.

 From 1975 to January 1980, Gershman served as executive director of SDUSA.
 In 1980, he debated Michael Harrington on the topic of foreign policy.

 Gershman served as the U.S. ambassador to the United Nations Human Rights Council during the first term of the Reagan Administration.